MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMCollection.md

 ```

 ### -RefreshSchedule

-Specifies a schedule that determines when Configuration Manager refreshes the collection.
+If you set the **RefreshType** parameter to either `Periodic` or `Both`, use this parameter to set the schedule.
+Specify a schedule object for when the site runs a full update of the collection membership.
+To get this object, use the [New-CMSchedule](New-CMSchedule.md) cmdlet.

 ```yaml
 Type: IResultObject